w3c/adapt/explainers/discoverable-destinations.md

 > [!CAUTION]
 > The last of these requirements&mdash;indicating the _kind_ of content or support&mdash;is currently an open question, not addressed by the proposed approach below, but may be addressed in a future iteration of this approach, or by a future WAI-Adapt TF project.

-## The "Well-known destinations" approach
+## The "Discoverable Destinations" approach

-This involves using the `<link>` element, and custom `rel` attribute values, to signpost well-known destinations on a site.
+This involves using the `<link>` element, and custom `rel` attribute values, to signpost discoverable destinations on a site.

-### The well-known destination namespace
+### The discoverable destination namespace

-All possible well-known destinations will be registered as `rel` attribute values.
+All possible discoverable destinations will be registered as `rel` attribute values.

 * `accessibility-statement`